-Every employee is free to belong to and to participate in the activities of any association, society, organization, club or group without censure or disciplinary action by the Employer, subject only to the limitation that such membership and activity shall not interfere with the performance of the employee's responsibilities, duties, or oath of office.
-Disputes regarding the extent of such limitation shall be referred to the Joint Standing Committee for resolution.
+Every employee is free to belong to and to participate the activities of any association, organization, club or group without censure or disciplinary action by the Employer, subject only to the limitation that such membership and activity shall not interfere with the performance of the employee's responsibilities, duties, or oath of office.
+Disputes regarding the extent of such limitation shall be Joint Standing Committee referred to the resolution.

-(b) Human Rights Code
+(b) Human Rights Act

-The parties hereto subscribe to the principles of the Human Rights Code of British Columbia.
+The parties hereto subscribe to the principles of the Human Rights Act of British Columbia.